jay0lee/chrome-bisect/README.md

 Once you know these details, go ahead and run Chrome Bisect.
 Use `chrome-bisect --help` to understand all the proper arguments.
 Here's a sample command:

 ```
-chrome_bisect --use-local-cache --verify-range --good M85 --bad M90 --archive linux64 -- https://www.google.com/`
+chrome_bisect --good M85 --bad M90 -- https://www.google.com/`
 ```
-* If no options are specified, the following defaults will be used:
+* the following defaults will be used if not manually specified:
 ```
     --use-local-cache --verify-range --good <latest stable version minus 6> --bad <latest canary version>
 ```